zwei4git/Cov_Death_City_Pop/README.md

 # Cov_Death_City_Pop

-An animated plot of the cumulative count of deaths in the United States due to COVID19, with the reference of some US cities population.
+An animated plot of the cumulative count of deaths in the United States due to COVID19, with the marks of some US cities population.

 Data sources:
 COVID daily tracking data from NYT - https://raw.githubusercontent.com/nytimes/covid-19-data/master/us.csv